How to Bid Exterior Painting

 Anyways, we don’t like to give anything for free, meaning we don’t like to add on things to our estimates.

-Also when you go to your estimates, make sure you are dressed appropriately.
+Also when you go to your estimates, make sure you have dressed appropriately.

 If you have painter’s whites, nothing is wrong with painter’s whites but maybe you have an extra pair of khakis or really nice jeans in the truck that you can change into prior to going to the estimate.